 Of course the main issue factoring into the high cost of living in Hawaii is the cost of housing – owning and renting homes.
-In 2006 the average single family home in Hawaii was $625K.
-Condos were $309K.
+As of 2017 the median price for a single family home in Hawaii was $730K.
+Condos were $390K.

 Want to know the big reason prices are so high?

 Demand.
-There are people WILLING to pay $600-900K for a regular sized home on Oahu or Maui.
+There are many people who are willing to pay $700-$1M USD for a regular sized home on Oahu or Maui.
 In most cases they are moving from Japan or California and have sold their home there – and received about the same amount.
 It’s a rather affordable move for them.